clemensv/azure-servicebus-messaging-samples/AtomicTransactions/readme.md

 ## What are Transactions?

 "Transactions" are execution scopes in the context of [transaction processing](https://en.wikipedia.org/wiki/Transaction_processing).
-A transaction groups two or more operations together.
+A transaction group has two or more operations together.
 The goal of a transaction is that the result of this group of operations has a common outcome.
 A transaction coordinator or a transaction framework therefore ensures that the operations belonging to the group of operations either jointly fail or jointly succeed and in this respect "act as one" - which is referred to as atomicity.